kanghui0204/IsaacLab-Arena-vln/docs/pages/examples/create_a_new_metric.rst

 Usage in Environments
 ---------------------

-Metrics are automatically integrated when defined in task configurations:
+Metrics integrate automatically when defined in task configurations:

 .. code-block:: python